 “In the Grand Canyon, Arizona has a natural wonder which is in kind absolutely unparalleled throughout the rest of the world.
 I want to ask you to keep this great wonder of nature as it now is.
 You cannot improve on it.
 The ages have been at work on it, and man can only mar it.”THEODORE ROOSEVELT

-The Grand Canyon is the headliner of this family trip but with all Northern Arizona has to offer, it is not necessarily the highlight.
+The famous chasm carved out by the Colorado River is the headliner of this Grand Canyon family vacation but with all Northern Arizona has to offer, it is not necessarily even the highlight.

 At the Grand Canyon, we’ll gaze over the rim to the depths below, looking at the millions of years of effort created by the Colorado River.
 We’ll then rent bicycles and ride along the South Rim’s 13 miles of paved roads and separate paths, including the Hermit Road Greenway.
 We’ll explore the Visitor Center and learn about the Grand Canyon’s archeology, human history, and conservation.

 But Northern Arizona is a magical place filled with so much more than the Grand Canyon.
 Walnut Canyon National Monument.
 Sunset Crater Volcano National Monument.
-Meteor Crater.
 The Red Rocks of Sedona.
 Slide Rock State Park.
-Verde Valley Archeology Center.
 We’ll explore it all.
-And while Arizona is hot in the summer, we’ll spend three of our nights in the small university town of Flagstaff, one of the best small cities in the west and, at almost 7,000 feet in elevation, significantly cooler than in the lowlands around Phoenix.
+And while Arizona is hot in the summer, we’ll spend our nights in the cute small town of Sedona, at Grand Canyon National Park, and in the university town of Flagstaff, higher in elevation and thus significantly cooler than in the lowlands around Phoenix.

 We love this area of the world.
 But we especially love it for a family tour because of the incredible national parks and monuments, the educational opportunities, the beautiful vistas, the outdoor activities, and the fun places to stay.
-Throw in lots of pool time and a bunch of youngsters born to have fun and you have a vacation you will never forget.
+Throw in lots of pool time and a bunch of youngsters born to have fun and you have a Northern Arizona and Grand Canyon Family Vacation you will never forget.

 (Photo courtesy of Bright Angel Bicycles, our bike rental provider at the Grand Canyon.)